 7 And I heard the altar saying, “Yes, Lord God the Almighty, true and just are your judgments!”

 God's law from the beginning says that blood is required for blood (Ge 9:6).
-All the innocent blood must eventually be paid.
+Eventually the judgment for the innocent blood shed will come due.

 By the time these judgments rain down, God will have allowed mankind a full 6000 years (six millennial work days as the creation week typifies) to get it together.
 Plenty of time to figure out the rightness of honoring him, acting with justice and righteousness.

 Yet they still will not have done so and are "without excuse."
 Therefore the wrath must come because God is a righteous judge.
 His judgment is due for all the injustice perpetrated by mankind.
-All the innocent blood shed.
+All the innocent blood shed must be paid for.
 In God's economy there is a penalty for unrighteousness and a reward for righteousness that must be paid.

 Hopefully now you can see that God's judgment is not contrary to his love, but an integral part of it.
 Just as he must allow free will for there to be love, there must also be judgment for those who continually make the choice of wickedness (and murder) with their free will.